About Play Therapy

 5. What qualities should I look for in a child therapist?

-Your therapist should be knowledgeable in child development, as well as in the problems and concerns you present.
+- Knowledgeable: Your therapist should be knowledgeable in child development as well as in the problems and concerns you present.
 Specialized training in working with children, such as a certification in play therapy, is also important.
 Children are a very special population and require a treatment approach geared towards their developmental level.

-Just like any other relationship, you will connect with some therapists and not with others.
-Especially in a field when you are entrusting this professional with intimate details of yourself and your life, you want someone you are comfortable with and trust.
-Your child will feel the same in their sessions so be sure they enjoy being with that individual.
+- Establishes Good Rapport: Just like any other relationship, you will connect with some therapists and not with others.
+Especially in a field where you are entrusting this professional with intimate details of yourself and your life, you want someone you trust and are comfortable with.
+Your child will feel the same in their sessions, so be sure they enjoy being with that individual.